quinn-rs/quinn/quinn/examples/README.md

 useful, if you are building a peer-to-peer system where you potentially need to communicate with thousands of peers or if you have a
 [hole punched](https://en.wikipedia.org/wiki/UDP_hole_punching) UDP socket.
-Besides, QUIC servers and clients can both operate on the same UDP socket.
+Additionally, QUIC servers and clients can both operate on the same UDP socket.
 This example demonstrates how to make multiple outgoing connections on a single UDP socket.

 ```text